 - Gen Zers in Canada are buying second-hand fashion 2.5 times faster than any other generational cohort.

-- Retail clothing industry statistics reveal that 27% of Canadians are Style Seekers.
+- Fashion statistics from 2020 confirm that 27% of Canadians are Style Seekers.

 - Every year, hundreds of thousands of animals are farmed for their fur in Canada.

-- Nearly half (48%) of Canada’s manufacturing jobs in the fashion industry are in Quebec.
+- According to 2020 research, Quebec accounts for nearly half (48%) of Canada’s manufacturing jobs in the fashion industry.

 Noteworthy Fashion Industry Trends and Statistics

-Due to the pandemic and following cultural shifts, the fashion industry faced many challenges over the past couple of years.
-In this first section, we’ll look at a few of the habits of the average Canadian consumer.
+Due to the pandemic and accompanying cultural shifts, the fashion industry faced many challenges over the past couple of years.
+In this first section, we’ll look at some habits of the average Canadian consumer.